GuavaPay/myguava-business-payment-sdk-ios/README.md

 ### Environment Switching

-The SDK supports different environments (sandbox, production, development).
+The SDK supports different environments (sandbox, production).
 You can switch environments via the environment parameter in PaymentConfig.